Lions Pavilion Park

-The Park which will be phased in over several years, is designed for passive recreation such as bird watching, fishing or quiet contemplation.
+The Park which will be phased in over several years is designed for passive recreation such as bird watching, fishing or quiet contemplation.
 It is the first county park in the southern part of Berrien County.
-When completed, amenities include a fishing and viewing platform, canoe and kayak tie-up area, benches and platforms large enough for to hold a class.
+When completed, amenities include a fishing and viewing platform, benches, canoe, and kayak tie-up area, and platforms large enough to hold a class.
 The walkways and many trails are handicapped accessible and a switchback will accommodate bus and van drop-offs.

 Admission is free and the park entrance is on Red Arrow Highway across from the New Buffalo Township Hall.

 New Buffalo Township Memorial Park

-Located on Red Arrow Highway just north of U.S. 12, the Township park has a pavilion with picnic benches, grills, playground and washrooms.
+Located on Red Arrow Highway just north of U.S. 12, the Township park has a pavilion with picnic benches, grills, a playground, and washrooms.
 The pavilion is available for rent.
 For more information call (269) 469-1011.

 Located at 601 E. Indiana St., just north of the New Buffalo High/Middle School campus, the park contains a pavilion/restroom building, a sledding hill, two baseball fields, one softball field, one softball flex-use field adjoining the soccer field, and an ice-skating rink.

-The Sima Preserve is located along the Galien River in New Buffalo, adjacent to a 86-acre Galien River County Park Preserve purchased by Berrien County in 2001.
+The Sima Preserve is located along the Galien River in New Buffalo, adjacent to an 86-acre Galien River County Park Preserve purchased by Berrien County in 2001.
 This is the only remaining Great Lakes marsh of its size in southern Michigan and a sanctuary for native and migratory birds and a diverse population of native plants and animals.

 The best access is via low-impact boating (canoe or kayak) which can be launched at the Galien River Access located on Red Arrow Hwy., just north of Kruger Road at the bridge in New Buffalo Township.
 This state-run access area can also be used to launch small fishing boats.